AbhinavA10/ML-courses/Data-Analysis/README.md

 Grid Search
 - allows to scan through multiple free parameters
 - `alpha` is called a **hyperparameter**/**free parameter**.
-This is a paramter not part of fitting or training process, but of the model itself that is not learnt by the model. (i.e. passed as agruments to constructor)
+This is a parameter not part of fitting or training process, but of the model itself that is not learnt by the model. (i.e. passed as arguments to constructor)
 - Grid Search takes training data and different values of the hyperparameters.
 - Grid Search searches the hyper-parameter space for the best cross validation score.
 - https://scikit-learn.org/stable/modules/grid_search.html